 (a) To promote the implementation of the Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities, including through consultations with Governments, taking into account existing international standards and national legislation concerning minorities;

-(b) To identify best practices and possibilities for technical cooperation with the Office of the United Nations High Commissioner for Human Rights at the request of Governments;
+(c) To identify best practices and possibilities for technical cooperation with the Office of the High Commissioner, at the request of Governments;

-(d) To cooperate closely, while avoiding duplication, with existing relevant United Nations bodies, mandates, mechanisms as well as regional organizations;
+(e) To cooperate and coordinate closely, while avoiding duplication, with existing relevant United Nations bodies, mandates and mechanisms and with regional organizations;

-(e) To take into account the views of non-governmental organizations on matters pertaining to his/her mandate;
+(f) To take into account the views of and cooperate closely with nongovernmental organizations on matters pertaining to his/her mandate;

-(f) To guide the work of the Forum on Minority Issues, as decided by the Council in its resolution 6/15;
+(g) To guide the work of the Forum on Minority Issues, prepare its annual meetings, to report on its thematic recommendations and to make recommendations for future thematic subjects, as decided by the Human Rights Council in its resolution 19/23;

-(g) To submit annual reports on his/her activities to the Council, including recommendations for effective strategies for the better implementation of the rights of persons belonging to minorities;
+(h) To submit an annual report on his/her activities to the Human Rights Council and to the General Assembly, including recommendations for effective strategies for the better implementation of the rights of persons belonging to national or ethnic, religious and linguistic minorities;

-The mandate of the Independent Expert complements and enhances the work of other UN bodies and mechanisms that address minority rights and minority issues, including the Forum on Minority Issues.
+The mandate of the Special Rapporteur complements and enhances the work of other UN bodies and mechanisms that address minority rights and minority issues, including the Forum on Minority Issues.

 Methods of work

-In carrying out her mandate, the Independent Expert will:
+In carrying out her mandate, the Special Rapporteur will:

 -receive information from diverse sources including States, expert bodies, United Nations agencies, regional and other inter-governmental organizations, NGOs and other civil society organizations.
 Based on such information, she will issue communications to States concerning implementation of the Declaration on the Rights of Minorities, where appropriate;